jp7677/hellocoreclr/README.md

 ## Instructions

-Obviously you should have Net Core 1.1 and Nodejs/npm 6.x already up and running for everything that follows.
+Obviously you should have Net Core SDK RC4 and Nodejs/npm 6.x already up and running for everything that follows.

 ### Production build and publish